Proven Vancouver, WA Personal Injury Attorneys Ready To Assist You

 Do You Have a Personal Injury Claim in Vancouver, WA?

 Were you injured in an accident in Vancouver, WA?
 Find out if you are entitled to financial compensation.
 We offer free initial consultations, and you can contact us 24/7.

-If you have been injured in an accident, it is important to find out if you are entitled to financial compensation.
+If you have been injured in an accident, whether that means a car accident, a bicycle accident, medical malpractice or some other type of injury it, is important to find out if you are entitled to financial compensation.
 Whether you suffered a broken bone, have been diagnosed with head or back trauma, or are struggling to cope with any other type of serious injury, asserting your right to compensation could be critical to your long-term recovery.
 With offices in Vancouver, WA we have decades of experience representing accident victims in Washington.
 We have recovered millions of dollars in compensation for clients suffering due to accidents ranging from vehicle collisions to malpractice.
-Our Vancouver, WA personal injury lawyer focuses exclusively on representing accident victims and their families.
+Our Vancouver, WA personal injury attorney focuses exclusively on representing accident victims and their families.
 We have done so for more than 25 years.
 We are known for our client-first approach to legal representation, and we are trusted for our results in insurance settlement negotiations and complex personal injury litigation.

 “I am forever grateful for Tom D’Amore and the staff at D’Amore Law Group who helped play a role in the recovery of this compensation.
 I would highly recommend this law firm to any of my friends and family, and be able to do it without a doubt in my mind that they would be well taken care of.” – E. Dodge, Washington

 Vancouver, WA Personal Injury Law Firm for All accident-related Claims in Washington